Phidias

-Plutarch discusses Phidias' friendship with the Greek statesman Pericles, recording that enemies of Pericles tried to attack him through Phidias – who was accused of stealing gold intended for the Parthenon's statue of Athena, and of impiously portraying himself and Pericles on the shield of the statue.
+Plutarch discusses Phidias's friendship with the Greek statesman Pericles, recording that enemies of Pericles tried to attack him through Phidias – who was accused of stealing gold intended for the Parthenon's statue of Athena, and of impiously portraying himself and Pericles on the shield of the statue.
 The historical value of this account, as well as the legend about accusations against the 'Periclean circle', is debatable, but Aristophanes mentions an incident with Phidias around that time.

 Phidias is often credited as the main instigator of the Classical Greek sculptural design.
 Today, most critics and historians consider him one of the greatest of all ancient Greek sculptors.

 Life and work

-Of Phidias' life little is known apart from his works.
+Of Phidias's life, little is known apart from his works.
 Although no original works exist that can be attributed to him with certainty, numerous Roman copies of varying degrees of fidelity are known to exist.

-The earliest of Phidias' works were dedications in memory of Marathon, celebrating the Greek victory.
+The earliest of Phidias's works were dedications in memory of Marathon, celebrating the Greek victory.
 His first commission was a group of national heroes with Miltiades as a central figure.
 At Delphi he created a great group in bronze including the figures of Greek gods Apollo and Athena, several Attic heroes, and General Miltiades the Younger.
 On the Acropolis of Athens, Phidias constructed a colossal bronze statue of Athena, the Athena Promachos, which was visible far out at sea.
 Athena was the goddess of wisdom and warriors and the protector of Athens.
 At Pellene in Achaea, and at Plataea, Phidias made two other statues of Athena, as well as a statue of the goddess Aphrodite in ivory and gold for the people of Elis.